Generating Physically-Consistent Satellite Imagery for Climate Visualizations: Results

-To evaluate physical consistency we propose using the intersection over union (IoU) between water in the generated imagery and water in the flood extent map.
-This method relies on flood masks, but because there are no publicly available flood segmentation models for Maxar RGB satellite imagery, we trained our own model on ${\sim}100$ hand-labeled flooding images (\cref{sec:flood_seg}).
-This segmentation model produced flood masks of the generated and ground-truth flood image which allowed us to measure the overlap of water in between both.
-When the flood masks overlap perfectly, the IoU is 1; when they are completely disjoint, the IoU is 0.
+To evaluate physical consistency we propose using the intersection over union (IoU) between water in the generated post-flood image and water in the ground-truth flood mask.
+This method relies on flood masks, but because there are no publicly available flood segmentation models for high-resolution visual satellite imagery, we trained our own model (\cref{sec:flood_seg}).
+This segmentation model created flood masks of the generated and ground-truth post-flood image which allowed us to measure the overlap of water in between both (best IoU is $1$, lowest is $0$).

-To evaluate photorealism, we used the state-of-the-art perceptual similarity metric Learned Perceptual Image Patch Similarity (LPIPS)~\cite{Zhang_2018}.
-LPIPS computes the feature vectors (of an ImageNet-pretrained AlexNet CNN architecture) of the generated and ground-truth tile and returns the mean-squared error between the feature vectors (best LPIPS is $0$, worst is $1$).
+To evaluate photorealism, we used the commonly used perceptual similarity metric Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang18lpips}.
+LPIPS computes the feature vectors (of an ImageNet-pretrained AlexNet CNN architecture) of the generated and ground-truth post-flood image and returns the mean-squared error between the two feature vectors (best LPIPS is $0$, worst is $1$).

-Because the joint optimization over two metrics poses a challenging hyperparameter optimization problem, we propose to combine the evaluation of physical consistency (IoU) and photorealism (LPIPS) in a new metric (FVPS), called Flood Visualization Plausibility Score (FVPS).
+Because the joint optimization over two metrics poses a non-trivial hyperparameter optimization problem, we propose to combine the evaluation of physical consistency (IoU) and photorealism (LPIPS) in a new metric (FVPS), called Flood Visualization Plausibility Score (FVPS).
 The FVPS is the harmonic mean over the submetrics, IoU and $(1-\text{LPIPS})$, that are both $[0,1]$-bounded.
 Due to the properties of the harmonic mean, the FVPS is $0$ if any of the submetrics is $0$; the best FVPS is $1$.
 In other words, the FVPS is only $1$ if the imagery is both photorealistic and physically-consistent.
+A small number, $\epsilon$, is added for numerical stability.